Cougar High School

 High school students have daily “Content Time,” as we call it.
 This time is different than their project time.
 Content time gives the student focused time on single subjects like Math, Language Arts, Social Studies, and Science.
 All of our curriculum in these areas meets and exceeds State standards, known as TEKS.
 Students delve into STEAM works to develop their Science, Technology, Engineering, Arts, and Math skills.
 They learn about civilizations and the customs, laws, and arts that define a society’s contribution to humanity.
 They study the detailed parts of our language that enable us to communicate effectively through spoken and written words.
 The main difference in our approach is that our small class sizes enable us to go beyond the standard worksheet.
 Some lessons are given in group format, while others are given one-on-one with a student.
 The goal is to meet the student where they are and keep them constantly challenged.
 In our school, if a student quickly gains mastery of a lesson, they are encouraged to keep going to the next level — there’s no one-size-fits-all approach.
 When a student needs to stay with a lesson a little longer, we keep them fueled with a variety of ways of looking at the information: from visual, to hands-on, to reviewing face-to-face, because we know students have different learning styles.
 We offer honors courses and support students who wish to take the AP exams.
 We encourage dual credit courses that can earn students official college credit that can be transferred to their degree.

 - English: Grammar, Composition, Literature, Vocabulary, Creative Writing

 - Math: Pre-Algebra, Algrebra I & II, Geometry, PreCalculus, Calculus, Trigonometry/Transition College Math/Statistics

-- Science: Biology, Environmental Science, Integrated Physics and Chemistry, Forensic Science, AstroPhysics
+- Science: Biology, Environmental Science, Physics, Chemistry, Forensic Science, AstroPhysics

 - Social Studies: Geography, U.S. and World History, Government, Economics